How the Green Grove Program Works

 1.)
 Prior to football game Saturdays, Landscape Services sets up ClearStream recycling bins in the Grove and Circle as part of regular gameday preparations.

 2.)
-On gameday, Green Grove Coordinators, ambassadors and volunteers pass out green recycling bags to individual tents and communicate with tailgaters about items that can be recycled.
-On gameday, this includes Plastics 1 & 2, aluminum cans and Solo cups.
+On select gamedays, Green Grove Coordinators, team leaders and volunteers pass out green recycling bags to individual tents and communicate with tailgaters about items that can be recycled.
+Recycling bags are available on all gamedays at the Ole Miss Recycling Trailer dispenser located in the Circle.
+On gameday, recyclables are Plastics 1 & 2, aluminum cans and Solo cups.
 Tailgaters collect recycling in their bags and leave them in the Grove after the game.
 Landscape Services collects the bags and places them in roll-off bins that are picked up by the Oxford Recycling Center.

 3.)
 On the Monday and Tuesday afternoon following home games, students sort through each recycling bag, separating plastics, aluminum and Solo cups.